 Qualify for Pass-Through Deduction

-The pass-through deduction, which is also known as Qualified Business Income (QBI) deduction, is a tax benefit that can apply to certain rental property owners who operate their rental activities through pass-through entities.
-Pass-through entities include sole proprietorships, limited liability companies (LLCs), and S-corporations.
+The pass-through deduction, which is also known as the Qualified Business Income (QBI) deduction, is a tax benefit that can apply to certain rental property owners who operate their rental activities through pass-through entities.
+Pass-through entities include sole proprietorships, limited liability companies (LLCs), and S corporations.
 The deduction was introduced as part of the Tax Cuts and Jobs Act (TCJA) passed in 2017.

 The pass-through deduction allows eligible taxpayers to deduct up to 20% of their qualified business income from their taxable income.
 QBI generally refers to the net income generated by the rental property business after subtracting certain expenses and deductions.
 However, it’s important to note that not all rental properties are eligible for the pass-through deduction.